-Which Refinancing Loan Program is Right for You?
+Refinancing: Which Loan Program is for You?

 Reducing Your Monthly Payments

-Are you refinancing primarily to pull out some of your home equity for an infusion of cash?
-It could be you're planning a special vacation; you have to pay college tuition for your child; or you are planning some home improvements.
-So you will want to get a loan for more than the balance remaining on your present mortgage.In this case, you want to find a loan for a bigger amount than the balance remaining on your present mortgage.
-If you've had your current mortgage loan for quite a while and/or have a mortgage loan with high interest, you might\could be able to do this without increasing your monthly payment.
+Is "cashing out" your primary purpose for refinancing?
+Perhaps you're planning a special vacation; you need to pay tuition for your college-bound child; or you plan to renovate your home.
+In this case, you'll want to find a loan for more than the balance remaining of your present mortgage.Then you want to qualify for a loan program for a higher amount than the remaining balance on your present mortgage.
+If you've had your current mortgage for quite a while and/or have a high interest mortgage, you may be able to do this without increasing your mortgage payment.

-Curious about refinancing your home?
-Call us at 561-395-4264.
+Want to know more about refinancing your home?
+Give us a call at 561-395-4264.